-Comprising only four percent of the population, the INFP is a rare personality type that tends to stand out from the rest.
+Comprising only four percent of the population, the imaginative INFP is a rare Myers-Briggs personality type that stands out from the rest.
 As an INFP myself, I’ve found that I frequently instinctually recognize other INFPs, sometimes after only a few minutes of conversation.

-INFPs are complicated, magical, mysterious beings, and for a while I thought (in typical INFP fashion) that something cosmic was cueing me into the presences of others who share my personality type.
+INFPs are complicated, magical, mysterious beings, and for a while I thought (in typical INFP fashion) that something cosmic was cueing me into the presences of others who share my four letters.
 After thinking about this for a while, I’ve realized there are some more earthly continuities that bind us together.

 1. We’re selectively observant.

 INFPs think about everything — and then think about everything again, reliving it all in their dreams.
 It’s no wonder so many of us are writers and artists; it helps to have a space where we can externalize at least some of the thoughts buzzing in our heads.